maureen-githaiga/maureen-githaiga/README.md

 ## 💼 Featured Projects
 🔧 Note: My Data Engineering projects are currently under construction as I continue building my skills and portfolio.
-In the meantime, you can explore my completed Data Science projects already available on my profile.
+In the meantime, you can explore my other projects on my profile.

 ---